chuckbeyor101/odoo_amazon_seller_module/README.md

    - Find "Amazon Seller" in the apps list
    - Click "Install"

-## Configuration
+## Configuration Amazon API Connection

-After installation, configure your Amazon Seller account credentials in the module settings to start syncing data.
+Amazon Seller -> Account Configuration -> New

+## Important Considerations
+### Inventory Cost Valuation
+- If your planning on using inventory cost valuations then its important to configure your valuation and item cost prior to importing Amazon inventory transactions.